Toward Realistic Models in $T^2/\mathbb{Z}_2$ Flux Compactification: Toward realistic models

-Since the left- and the right-handed quarks/leptons have same 6d chirality, their 2d chiralities are opposite each other.
+Since the left- and the right-handed quarks/leptons have the same 6d chirality, their 2d chiralities are opposite each other.
 This means that the magnetic flux $M^{\text{L}}$ and $M^{\text{R}}$ have opposite signs.
-For instance, in the case of $\chi^{\text{L}}=\chi^{\text{R}}=+1$, which is the same set up in \cite{Hoshiya:2022}, $M^{\text{L}}<0$ and $M^{\text{R}}>0$ are required.
-From the relation between flux quanta (\ref{constraint-2-1}),
+For instance, in the case of $\chi^{\text{L}}=\chi^{\text{R}}=+1$, which is the same set up in Ref.\cite{Hoshiya:2022}, $M^{\text{L}}<0$ and $M^{\text{R}}>0$ are required.
+The relation between flux quanta (\ref{constraint-2-1}) tells us